 On the “Security” tab, under “Network security key”, check the Show characters option to view the Wi-Fi password.

-How to find a Wi-Fi password using Command Prompt
+How to find Wi-Fi password using Command Prompt

-To view your Wi-Fi password from saved networks, do the following:
+To view Wi-Fi password from saved networks, use these steps:

-Search for Command Prompt, right-click the result, and select Run as an Administrator.
+Search for Command Prompt, right-click the result, and select the Run as an Administrator option.

 Type the following command to view a list of the Wi-Fi networks your computer connected at one point in time and press Enter:

 Type the following command to view the settings, including the Wi-Fi password for a particular network and press Enter:

 netsh wlan show profile name="WiFi-Profile" key=clear

 The password will the displayed in the Key Content field under “Security settings”.

 In the command, remember to change WiFi-Profile for the name your current or saved network you want to see the password.